-The basic way in which social marketing works is by influencing and establishing positive social behavior.
-Social marketers employ a wide range of communication channels to disseminate their messages and reach the target audience with the ultimate goal of convincing them to adopt new attitudes and behaviors.
-Moreover, they have a set of general strategies that are skillfully designed for achieving positive behavioral changes in the community.
+The basic way in which social marketing works is by influencing and establishing positive social behaviour.
+Social marketers employ a wide range of communication channels to disseminate their messages and reach the target audience with the ultimate goal of convincing them to adopt new attitudes and behaviours.
+Moreover, they have a set of general strategies that are skillfully designed for achieving positive behavioural changes in the community.

 Key Social Marketing Strategies

 Clear Understanding of the Behavioural Goal